 The Azure platform provides role-based access (Azure RBAC) to control access to the resources.
 Azure RBAC security principal represents a user, group, service principal, or managed identity that is requesting access to Azure resources.
-Azure AD authentication provides superior security and ease of use over other authorization options.
+Microsoft Entra authentication provides superior security and ease of use over other authorization options.
 For example, by using managed identity, you avoid having to store your account access key within your code, as you do with Access Key authorization.
-While you can continue to use Access Key authorization with communication services applications, Microsoft recommends moving to Azure AD where possible.
+While you can continue to use Access Key authorization with communication services applications, Microsoft recommends moving to Microsoft Entra ID where possible.

 To set up a service principal, create a registered application from the Azure CLI.
 Then, the endpoint and credentials can be used to authenticate the SDKs.
 See examples of how service principal is used.

-Communication services support Azure AD authentication but do not support managed identity for Communication services resources.
-You can find more details, about the managed identity support in the Azure Active Directory documentation.
+Communication services support Microsoft Entra authentication but do not support managed identity for Communication services resources.
+You can find more details, about the managed identity support in the Microsoft Entra documentation.

-Use our Trusted authentication service hero sample to map Azure Communication Services access tokens with your Azure Active Directory.
+Use our Trusted authentication service hero sample to map Azure Communication Services access tokens with your Microsoft Entra ID.